SSyncropel Docs

 • spl version reports 0.27.2 or newer (when code-review-pair template + spl federation invite both ship).

-For convenience this tutorial gives each daemon its own data directory and uses --insecure-localhost so they can pair without TLS certificates.
-For real cross-host setups, both daemons should serve TLS instead.
+For convenience this tutorial gives each instance its own data directory and uses --insecure-localhost so they can pair without TLS certificates.
+For real cross-host setups, both instances should serve TLS instead.

 In terminal A (alice):